vercel/next.js/examples/blog-starter/README.md

      - `author picture`: URL or path to author's picture
      - `ogImage`: Open Graph image for social sharing
    - **Drafts**:
      - Add `draft: true` if the post should not yet be published.
+This is useful when you
+     - **Use Case**: Useful when you want to continue writing a post on the main branch without needing to create different branches.
 2. **Markdown Area**
    - **Purpose**: For writing the content of the post.
    - **Syntax**: Uses Markdown for text formatting.